Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Terms and Conditions

-1. The Residence Meal Plan is an integral component of living in any of the McMaster University residences and all students living in residence must purchase a mandatory meal plan – there are no exemptions.
+1. Residence Meal Plan is an integral component of living in any of the McMaster University residences and all students living in residence must purchase a mandatory meal plan – there are no exemptions.

 3. Students who do not make a selection will be allocated a ‘C’ level Meal Plan from the applicable mandatory group.
 Set up of the Residence Meal Plan account is automatically considered an acceptance of all the terms and conditions of the Residence Meal Plan Policy.

 4. Once you select and purchase a residence meal plan, there is no cancellation as long as you are still living in any McMaster University residence.
-You can make changes to your initial Meal Plan Selection through the Housing Application Portal.
-After their stated deadline date, any meal plan change requests should be submitted in writing to the Mac Express Centre at express@mcmaster.ca.
-The deadline for all meal plan change requests to Mac Express is August 5, 2025.

-5. Any student with special dietary needs due to serious illness (e.g. celiac disease, anaphylactic allergies) must contact Hospitality Services for confirmation that his/her needs can be met before making a decision on applying for McMaster Residence.
+5. Any student with special dietary needs due to serious illness (ex.
+Celiac disease, anaphylactic allergies) must contact Hospitality Services for confirmation that his/her needs can be met before making a decision on applying for McMaster Residence.
 Meal plan exemptions are rare and considered only under exceptional circumstances.
 Each request is assessed individually, taking into account logistical and capacity constraints as well as the student’s needs.
 Dietary restrictions/allergies alone do not guarantee exemption; however, accommodations and alternative options can be explored in consultation with our Dietitian.
 Requests for meal plan exemptions require an accompanying note from a medical physician or religious leader outlining the functional limitations affecting the student’s dietary restrictions, including a detailed list of foods that cannot be consumed.

 6. Residence Meal Plans are specifically designed for your personal use only.
 Residence students are given a tax-exempt status on the Basic portion of the Residence Meal Plan.
 Under government tax regulations, food purchases made at Hospitality Services campus locations from the Basic portion of the Residence Meal Plan will be considered tax-exempt purchases.
 Sharing or misuse of your meal plan will be considered fraudulent.

-7. To purchase confectionary (e.g. chocolate, chips, candy), non-food items (e.g. books, McMaster clothing, photocopies etc.) or to make purchases at Off-Campus Restaurant Partner locations, you must purchase FLEX funds from the MacCard Office.
+7. To purchase confectionery (e.g. chocolate, chips, candy), non-food items (e.g. books, McMaster clothing, photocopies, etc.), or to make purchases at Off-Campus Restaurant Partner locations, you must purchase FLEX funds from the Mac One Card Office.
 FLEX funds are in addition to your meal plan and are fully refundable at any time.

 8. The cost of each Residence Meal Plan includes a $50 fixed, non-refundable administration charge and a non-refundable capital improvement charge that is deducted from the Basic meal account at the beginning of the academic year in the amount of $185 for both Traditional and Apartment-Style meal plans.